tedmoore/schelp2/docs/Guides/WritingHelp.md

 ### Documenting new classes
 When you navigate to an undocumented class, it will contain an schelp template that can be filled in and saved to HelpSource/Classes/ClassName.schelp.

-A list of all undocumented classes can be seen here: [Browse#Undocumented classes](../Browse.md#undocumented-classes) (auto-generated).
+A list of all undocumented classes can be seen here: [Browse / Undocumented classes ](../Browse.md#undocumented-classes) (auto-generated).